 Available 24 Hours a Day.
 7 Days a Week

 A drug charge can change your life, especially if you do not have the right attorney on your side fighting for you.
-Even if you were charged with a small amount of marijuana or pot, you can be charged as a drug dealer and face severe penalties.
-As part of a major effort to crack down on pot distribution, law enforcement is going after anyone who possesses or uses marijuana, while prosecutors interpret the law broadly so that you can be charged with distributing marijuana even if you were simply carrying the drugs for your own personal use.
+Even if you were charged with distributing a small amount of marijuana or pot, you can be charged as a drug dealer and face severe penalties.
+As part of a major effort to crack down on pot distribution, law enforcement is going after anyone who possesses more than 6 grams or distributes more than 1 ounce of marijuana.

 If you or a loved one has been charged with distribution of marijuana, possession with intent to distribute marijuana or any other drug crime, it is critical that you speak with a qualified criminal defense attorney.
 Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC are experienced attorneys with decades of experience defending clients against marijuana charges throughout Union County, Somerset County and Essex County, NJ, including Westfield, Bridgewater and Newark.
 You can reach us by phone or email anytime to discuss your case.

-Some states have recently begun to legalize marijuana use; New Jersey, however, is not one of those states.
-Under NJ law, individuals in the Garden State are not allowed to distribute, dispense, manufacture or possess with intent to distribute marijuana.
+New Jersey has recently legalized marijuana use.
+Under NJ law, individuals in the Garden State receive a written warning for the sale or distribution of less than 1 ounce of marijuana for the first offense.
 Marijuana distribution offenses in New Jersey are governed by N.J.S.A.
 2C:35-5.
 As set forth by the statute, the penalties for distribution of marijuana vary, depending on the weight of the amount of drug you were caught with:

 When NJ prosecutors file marijuana distribution charges, they aggregate the total weight of all the illegal marijuana exchanges observed by law enforcement.
 This means that if you are accused of making multiple sales, you could be subject to elevated charges and stiffer penalties.
-As a result of this aggregated weight factoring into the eventual charges, even a few minor sales of marijuana joints to pals could result in serious prison time.
+As a result of this aggregated weight factoring into the eventual charges.

 Additionally, you could face enhanced charges if you are accused of distributing marijuana, or possessing with intent to distribute marijuana, in a protected area such as a school zone, park or public housing project.
 The mandatory minimum term of incarceration for anyone convicted of selling more than one ounce of marijuana in a school zone is three years in NJ State Prison.